ujjwalchafle1/ujjwalchafle1/README.md

 I have outstanding verbal and writing skills along with active listening skills.
 I also have great people skills with the ability to get along well with co-workers when working as a team but I can also work independently when required.

-I am dependable and trustworthy with the skills needed to be a great asset to your company.
+I am dependable and trustworthy with the skills needed to be a great asset to any team.

 You can support my open-source repositories.